cmhouston/excl-mobile/README.md

 - Save name and e-mail on comment form to device so that users only enter it once
 - Make the restart function smoother visually.
 This function is used for language switching, refreshing the in case of a lost network connection, and restarting the tutorial.
 - Make all labels in the app fully customizable from Wordpress
+- Allow users to e-mail content to themselves from kiosk mode

 # Technical Enhancements #